 ARTICLE BY: LINDA WISNER

 Linda Wisner, a designer, and Chet Orloff, an historian, live, work and garden on a 1.3-acre property on Sauvie Island.
 Linda is a past president of HPSO and currently designs HPSO’s Quarterly magazine, among other volunteer activities.
-Their garden will be open to HPSO members this year on Monday evening, September 10.
+Their garden will be open to HPSO members this year by appointment.

 I’m sitting in our courtyard, shelling fava beans, which is feeling like a very indulgent thing to do on a mid-week afternoon in late June.
 It’s calmly repetitive and providing me the opportunity to enjoy this space and reflect on its creation.